metalsmith/metalsmith.io/src/docs/usage-guide.md

 ### Plugin types

-Plugins can be broadly divided into a few categories:esbuildesbuild
+Plugins can be broadly divided into a few categories:

 * **Development plugins**: plugins that provide a better developer experience or debug information.
 Examples are: [metalsmith-express][plugin_express], [metalsmith-writemetadata][plugin_writemetadata], [metalsmith-debug-ui][plugin_debug-ui]